This post contains affiliate links. Please see our disclosure policy.

 Two photos - a bowl of the biscuit dough while it's still a bit dry and shaggy, and a photo of the dough with a smidgen more milk added, so it comes together a little more smoothly (but still has some cracks).

-Step 4: Slice your peaches and place peach slices in a 10-inch oven-safe skillet with the blueberries and remaining filling ingredients.
+Step 4: Make the Filling.
+Slice peaches and place in a 10-inch oven-safe skillet with the blueberries and remaining filling ingredients.
 Toss the fruit mixture together well, making sure no dry streaks of flour remain.

 Blueberries and peach slices in a cast iron skillet on a wooden surface.